ARTORG-GERONTECHNOLOGY/Bearny-RehaAdvisor/README.md

 Cross-Origin Resource Sharing(CORS) issues will make your browser sad when you serve your site from different ports as we do with this architecture.
 Using NGINX to proxy requests/responses to/from the correct container/service/ports helps make your browser happy.
 And it simulates real world infrastructure as a bonus.
 So...

-Please make all requests from your browser through <http://localhost:8080> and NGINX will happily redirect the request and proxy all your services so your browser thinks it's all one and the same protocol/domain/port == CORS bliss.

 ### Can this be used for production?

 Not yet.
 Later a new docker compose and docker files will be added to also support production.